Peak Mental Health Counseling

 Welcome to Peak Mental Health Counseling LLC, a compassionate and holistic mental health practice specializing in infertility and family formation.
 Our mission is to provide culturally sensitive, inclusive, and affirming psychological services to individuals and couples experiencing infertility or family-building challenges.

 Intended Parent Psychoeducational Consultations

-ASRM (https://www.asrm.org/) recommends psychoeducational consultations for intended parent(s) participating in collaborative reproduction.
-Our therapists are uniquely qualified to support individuals and couples considering or who have built their families through advanced reproductive technologies (ART), egg donation, sperm donation, embryo donation, gestational surrogacy, and adoption.
+To better support intended parent(s) participating in collaborative reproduction, ASRM (https://www.asrm.org/) recommends psychoeducational consultations.
+Our therapists are uniquely qualified to provide this support to individuals and couples considering advanced reproductive technologies (ART), egg donation, sperm donation, embryo donation, and/or gestational surrogacy to form their families.

 Michelle Duchin, LCSW

 Michelle is a licensed clinical social worker with over a decade of experience supporting individuals and couples on their family-building journeys.
 Her career began at one of New York City's top-rated infertility clinics, where she provided psychoeducational support to intended parents and screened egg donor candidates.
 She later developed and implemented their Embryo Donation and Fertility Preservation (Egg Freezing) programs.
 Michelle's expertise is in working with individuals and couples using third-party reproductive technologies, but she also has a keen interest in supporting donor-conceived individuals and parents as they navigate the journey of disclosing gamete conception to their child(ren).

 In addition to her work in reproductive health, Michelle managed the onsite counseling program for Boston Consulting Group and is a certified trauma-informed yoga therapist.
 Michelle received her Bachelor's Degree in Psychology and Hebrew from Indiana University and a Master's Degree in Social Work from New York University.